 PHP has set of functions like srand() and mt_srand() to seed random number generators.
 Seeding is nothing but sending an integer as an argument of srand() or mt_srand().
 Since the random numbers are created based on this integer, we need to call srand() or mt_srand() before calling rand() and mt_rand().

-Importantly, the number to be sent as a seed should be changed randomly.
-If we pass same seed every time, then the same random number will be created for all attempts.
+Importantly, the number to be sent as seed should be changed randomly.
+If we pass the same seed every time, then the same random number will be created for all attempts.

 After PHP version 4, seeding is optional.
-Without seeding, PHP rand() and mt_rand() will automatically get such random integer for creating random numbers.
+Without a seeding, PHP rand() and mt_rand() will automatically get such a random integer for creating random numbers.

-The following PHP code will print random numbers to the browser based on the functions used.
-First two lines are used for seeding process.
+The following PHP code will print random numbers to the browser-based on the functions used.
+The first two lines are used for the seeding process.
 Random numbers will also be generated, without these two lines.
 The time() function is used to create a unique number for seeding at the time of execution.